nawinaswin/nawinaswin/README.md

 - 👋 Hi, I’m Nawin Aswin Sakthivelan
-- Fintech, Data Science, Machine Learning professional
+- Fintech, Data Science, Machine Learning,
-- I spend most of my time on work related to AGI research and development
+- Most of my repos are just some Scrap work, RL applications and environments to play with.
+Most of them are private or incomplete.
+Ping me if you need anything at all.
 - 📫 How to reach me? nawinaswins@gmail.com
 - #do not compare: max(a,b) = ( a + b + abs( a + b) ) / 2; a , b > 0